M1944 Hyde carbine

-The M1944 Hyde Carbine was an attempt by George Hyde to manufacture a light rifle for the US Armed Forces.
+The M1944 Hyde carbine was developed by George Hyde, designed to be a light rifle for the US Armed Forces.
 The overall weapon was based on the Thompson Submachine Gun, which Hyde drew inspiration from in many of his weapon designs.

-An original .30 Carbine based on the M1921/27 variants, it worked well but due to the war, the effort was expensive for mass production and its weight defied the concept of a 'Light Rifle'.
+An original .30 carbine based on the M1921/27 variants worked well.
+However, due to the rising production during World War II, the initial design was too expensive for mass production, and its weight defied the concept of a 'Light Rifle'.

-The M1944 Hyde Carbine came with a quick barrel change device similar to the MG42 and used pressed steel components to ease production and reduce weight, therefore, making it versatile, reliable and easier to carry.
+The M1944 Hyde carbine came with a quick barrel change device similar to the MG42.
+It used pressed steel components to ease production and reduce weight, making it versatile, reliable, and easier to carry.

 Overview

-The M1944 Hyde sub-machine gun came with an uncommon quick-change barrel system that was most likely copied from the German MG42.
-This kind of engineering was uncommon because it was tremendously complicated and expensive in a firearm that was largely supposed to be produced as cheaply and quickly as possible.
-The bolt has a sort of rat-tail, similar to the Solothurn MP-34, where the spring is contained within the buttstock.
+The M1944 Hyde submachine gun came with an uncommon quick-change barrel system.
+The bolt is similar to the Solothurn MP-34, where the spring is contained within the buttstock.

-Photos of the Hyde gun appear in the first edition of The World’s Assault Rifles by Daniel Musgrave and Thomas B. Nelson, published in 1967.
-No known examples of the M1944 Hyde Carbine remain in existence.
+Photos of the Hyde gun appeared in the first edition of The World’s Assault Rifles by Daniel Musgrave and Thomas B. Nelson, published in 1967.
+No known examples of the M1944 Hyde carbine remain in existence.